Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \paragraph{Continuous Conversion} A continuous conversion approach is blurring, in which persons in videos, including their gait, should be de-identified.
 As a first step, the silhouettes of the persons in the videos are tracked and segmented to then apply the blur.
 Agrawal et al.~\cite{agrawal_person_2011} proposed two blurring approaches exponential blur and line integral convolution (LIC).
 Exponential blur regards the video as a 3D space with the time as the z-axis and then calculates a weighted average of the neighbors of each voxel to blur via an exponential function.
 LIC works with the bounding box of the walker silhouette and maps it onto a vector field which is then used to calculate the output pixels.
 To counter reversal attacks against the blur randomization of the blurring functions at each pixel is proposed.
 Another blurring approach is proposed by Ivasic-Kos et al.~\cite{ivasic-kos_person_2014}.
 They apply a gaussian filter to blur the silhouettes of walkers.
-The filter calculates a weighted average of the color of the neighboring pixels, with the weights decreasing monotonically from the central pixel.\\
+The filter calculates a weighted average of the color of the neighboring pixels, with the weights decreasing monotonically from the central pixel.
+Thapar et al.~\cite{thapar_anonymizing_2021} consider the anonymization of gait in egocentric videos, which are videos that are recorded from a first-person perspective.
+They first learn the identities of gallery videos via the rotation of the camera which is then transformed into the camera rotation signature via guided backpropagation.
+This camera signature is then applied to the target video, mixing the gallery identity and the target identity.
+In their evaluation they test the identification of persons and find that the EER increases from around 20\% to around 50\% while the activity recognition is reduced by about 10\%